Altruism

 For the record...

 Altruism is not the only problem area.
-It is hard to see how evolution can explain the existence of humour, singing, painting, poetry, and most cookery, amongst other things.
+It is hard to see how evolution can explain the existence of humour, art, singing, painting, poetry, most cookery and addiction, amongst other things.
 But we are talking here about altruism.

 Of course, altruism is not the sort of thing you either have or you don't have.
 Almost everyone behaves in altruistic ways some of the time, towards some people, and some of this behaviour can be explained by evolutionary theory.